irods/irods_docs/docs/system_overview/genquery.md

 Notice how both data objects are returned. `foo` is returned because it satisfies `META_DATA_ATTR_VALUE = '1000'`. `bar` is returned because it satisfies `META_RESC_ATTR_VALUE = 'fast'`.

 There is one caveat to GenQuery2's use of **SQL LEFT JOIN**.
-That is, the resultset can contain empty strings.
+That is, the result set can contain empty strings.

 The following example demonstrates the situation by querying for all metadata attribute names attached to collections.